London Pass

 - Souvenir photos (which you can purchase at each attraction if you wish)

-That's a personal answer that will depend, as you have seen, on the type of traveler you are, your budget and your time in the city.
+That's a personal answer that will depend, as you've seen, on the type of traveler you are, your budget and your time in the city.
 But I can give you some very simple advice.
 Make a list of the attractions you are most interested in visiting and organize them according to the days of travel you have ahead of you and how much they cost separately.
-That way you will know if it is profitable to take a pass and which one includes all of them.
+That way you will know if it is profitable to take a pass and which of them is the one that includes all of them.

-Remember that with the tourist passes you can either have a much cheaper access to more than 80 attractions if you want to get the most out of London, or choose and pay only for a limited number of places because you have fewer travel days and there are some essential ones that you can not miss.
+Remember that with tourist passes you can either have a much cheaper access to more than 80 attractions if you want to squeeze London to the fullest, or choose and pay only for a limited number of places because you have fewer travel days and there are some must-see places that you can not miss.

 Vicky's Traveller Tip